-The University of Texas Non-Disclosure Statement Procurement of Participant Name and Title: Team Leader : I am acting at the request of The University of Texas ("University") as a padevelopment and/or award of a contract in connection with the subject procurement.
-By signing the following: I have not been the recipient of any present or future economic opportunity, employment, gif special discount, trip, favor, service, or any other form of compensation from or in connection w vendor.
-Note any exceptions: I will not disclose or otherwise divulge any information pertaining to the contents or status of t and its development to anyone other than the team leader or other team members without prior at the team leader.
-I agree to perform any and all tasks related to the solicitation in an unbiased manner, to the beand with the best interest of University paramount in all decisions. est of my ability, I understand that, prior to the signing of a contract resulting from this solicitation or a decision award such a contract, all information pertaining to the development of or evaluation of the resolicitation is confidential.
-Prior to such a decision, I will not discuss any such information with an relevant [institution] staff or [institution's] procurement, legal, and/or management staff.
-I will necessary to protect the confidentiality of any response or offer in my possession during this period esponses to the nyone other than Il take all steps I will promptly notify the team leader of any event or circumstance that may affect the a statement. occuracy of this
+The University of Texas Non-Disclosure Statement Procurement of Participant Name and Title: Team Leader : I am acting at the request of The University of Texas ("University") as a participant and/or award of a contract in connection with the subject procurement.
+By signing below, I affirm I have not been the recipient of any present or future economic opportunity, employment, n the following: special discount, trip, favor, service, or any other form of compensation from or in connection vendor.
+Note any exceptions: I will not disclose or otherwise divulge any information pertaining to the contents or status of thi its development to anyone other than the team leader or other team members without prior aut team leader.
+I agree to perform any and all tasks related to the solicitation in an unbiased manner, to the best with the best interest of University paramount in all decisions. st of my ability, and I understand that, prior to the signing of a contract resulting from this solicitation or a decision by such a contract, all information pertaining to the development of or evaluation of the responses confidential.
+Prior to such a decision, I will not discuss any such information with anyone constitution staff or [institution's] procurement, legal, and/or management staff.
+I will take all supported the confidentiality of any response or offer in my possession during this period of time. to the solicitation is other than relevant I will promptly notify the team leader of any event or circumstance that may affect the statement. e accuracy of this Signature Date